immutables/immutables.github.io/immutable.md

 - Generated classes are public.
 As of now, it is not possible to refine visibility of generated classes.

 - Default and derived attributes cannot reliably refer to any other default or derived attribute.

-- Lazily computed attributes were not implemented yet: lack of interest and some complexity with atomic initialization of lazy value

 - Abstract value class could not be parameterized with type variables, however it could extend or implement parameterized type when actual types supplied.